 protocol.
 No question-and-response here.
 Therefore you always end up re-inventing TCP if you want to do 2 way communication.
 Which presumably you do, or you’d be using MIDI.

-- supports strings but only ASCII, so you can’t even work around (2) by transmitting filenames, whcih are not reliably ASCII on modern computers.
+supports strings but only ASCII, so you can’t even work around (2) by transmitting filenames, which are not reliably ASCII on modern computers.

 Doesn’t guarantee delivery, due to UDP assumption.
 When you mention this, supercollider fans tell you that you CAN in fact use TCP instead.
 Which you can, but only if you are using supercollider, which rather diminishes the “universal ultimate controller protocol for everything” argument.